AlexisT37/UnrealEngineDoc/Castle tutorial/12-Create-a-Static-Mesh.md

 ignore it it's fine.
 get into your crate and save it, or from a right click save it. damn, the size of the crate compared to the UE prop made me realize the prop is actually pretty large.

+After having imported the crate, it's time to use a material, and for that we are going to need the help of our master material.
+It has everything except the textures, which we will import via the asset drawer.
+All > Content > Mystuff > WoodenCrate
+put the 5 texture files in there.
+WoodCrate_BaseColor srgb was on, we turned it off WoodCrate_Metallic sgb off because it is a mask WoodCrate_MetallicRoughnessOcclusion
+WoodCrate_Normal, srgb was already off, which is good, also texture group normal map, and compression settings is also normal map
+WoodCrate_Roughness srgb was on, we turned it off

+Now we right click on the master material, and we create a material instance from it.
+MI_WoodenCrate
+We move this instance into the WoodenCrate folder.
+If we apply the material to the plate, it's obviously going to have the texture of the floor and we don't want that. we go to edit the material, and activate color, normal and roughness.
+We start by dragging the base color, the normal and the roughness into the right texture slots.